 "I mean the programs Future Combat Aircraft System (FCAS), Timely Warning and Interception with Space-based Theater (TWISTER), European Patrol Corvette (EPC), just to name a few.

 Over the course of its twenty years of operation, OCCAR has demonstrated that it can manage defense systems acquisition programs with the full satisfaction of the States and in compliance with the requirements of cost, time and PERFORMANCE.
 OCCAR is now a reality capable of contributing to the challenging standardization and interoperability project in the military sector.

 Although OCCAR continues to be proactive in the defense arena, it is nevertheless up to the Nations to decide how to benefit from the capabilities that the Organization I have the honor to lead can ensure.
-In line with its own vision to, OCCAR is ready to take on a role leader in procurement in Europe, but the support of nations will be essential. "
+In line with its own participants' vision, OCCAR is ready to take on a role leader in procurement in Europe, but the support of nations will be essential. "

 Spain recently approved the MALE RPAS Program, a confirmation of the goodness of the project for a European drone.
 What are the next steps?

-"Very shortly, on a mandate from Germany, France, Italy and Spain, as director of OCCAR, I will sign the Contract with Airbus Defense and Space, for the start of the STAGE 2 del MALE RPAS program.
+"Very shortly, on a mandate from Germany, France, Italy and Spain, as director of OCCAR, I will sign the Contract with Airbus Defense and Space, for the start of the Intership 2 del MALE RPAS program.
 In fact, the signing by the Participating States of the Intergovernmental Agreement (so-called Implementing Arrangement) and the related mandate to OCCAR (cd Program Decision) marks the start of the technical-administrative activities aimed at the development and production of the European MALE RPAS unmanned weapon system.